Skip to main content Skip to footer

 Anesthesiologists are heavily responsible for ensuring a patient is unconscious before surgical procedures begin and remain safe throughout an operation.
 It's one of the first steps in surgery that is incredibly important for the well-being of the patient during an operation.
 However, mistakes can easily happen even at this early stage of the operation.
 Anesthesia awareness is a very real result of not administering enough anesthesia, and it can cause long-term psychological damage to patients.
 Approximately 40 thousand Americans experience anesthesia awareness every year.
 Other common errors are just as scary—too much anesthesia can lead to a coma or brain injury.
 Unsatisfactory patient monitoring can lead to unsafe oxygen levels.
 Whatever the cause of the mistakes of the anesthesia, a small mishap can lead to profound negative results.

-Anesthesiologists benefit from using a medical cart computer that is certified for near patient use to monitor vital signs and administer the proper dosages of anesthesia.
+Anesthesiologists benefit from using a battery-powered medical computer that is certified for near patient use to monitor vital signs and administer the proper dosages of anesthesia.
 This allows the anesthesiologist to be in the room during surgery, in what is often referred to as Computer Assisted Sedation (CAS).
 There is an entire field dedicated to controlling the state of the brain with anesthesia, and MRI studies have shown distinct differences in the conscious and unconscious mind and their relationship to specific parts of the brain.
 As practitioners use this and unravel more secrets of neurology, they can understand more about how the brain works and the proper dosages and practices of administering anesthesia.
 Not only would we see a proper reduction in accidents circling around administering too much or too little medicine, but using a medical computer to record patient vitals in real time would provide informatics for further research and understanding, as well as more automated processes for sedation.

 Wrong Site, Wrong Procedure, Wrong Patient